airbnb/javascript/README.md

     ```

   <a name="coercion--comment-deviations"></a><a name="21.4"></a>
-  - [22.4](#coercion--comment-deviations) If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](https://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
+  - [22.4](#coercion--comment-deviations) If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](https://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you’re doing.

     ```javascript
     // good